shreybhatia202/python-challenge/README.md

-Given a set of poll data called election_data.csv with three columns: Voter ID, County, and Candidate, the challenge was to create a Python script that analyzes the votes and calculates:
+Given a csv poll data with the columns: Voter ID, County, and Candidate, the challenge was to create a Python script that analyzed the votes and calculated:

 1. The total number of votes cast
 2. A complete list of candidates who received votes